Notes on Ray Dalio's Principles: Life and Work

 applicable.

 - Dalio comes across as a little "fire happy".
-For example:
+For example: [most

 people] understand that the chances their job will not work out are higher